-Notice that \eqref{eqn_assump_bandit} represents an empirical version of the previous inequality, and it holds true when the trust horizon $N \to \infty$.
-Hence, $N$ quantifies the trustworthiness of \eqref{eqn_assump_bandit} as well as the decision making under the random policy $\pi$, with a larger $N$ corresponding to a more reliable decision.
-In this sense, Assumption~\ref{assumption_Q_random_bandit} becomes increasingly justifiable as $N$ grows large.
-In practical implementation, we simply execute the bandits under the random policy $\pi$, until every action in the action space $A$ selected at least $N$ times.
-Subsequently, we select the action with the maximal average reward as the action label for the single state in the bandits problem.
-The detailed procedure for collecting such action labels is outlined in Algorithm~\ref{alg_collect_queries_bandit}.
+Theorem~\ref{theorem_mab} implies that the trust horizon $N$ quantifies the trustworthiness of the decision making under the random policy $\pi$ for MAB problems.
+Indeed, a larger $N$ implies a higher probability (smaller $\delta$) that the average reward of the optimal arm under $\pi$ exceeds that of the next-best arm, therefore, making a more reliable decision.
+We substantiate this claim by empirical evidence (depicted in Figure~\ref{fig_action_select_acc}(a)).
+In the practical implementation, we simply execute the MAB under the random policy $\pi$ until every action in the action space $A$ selected at least $N$ times.
+Subsequently, we select the action with the maximal average reward as the action label.
+The detailed procedure for collecting such action labels in MAB is outlined in Algorithm~\ref{alg_collect_queries_bandit}.